celo-org/docs/docs/developer-resources/integrations/checklist.md

 ### Transaction metadata

-cUSD (aka StableToken) adds an additional method to the ERC20 interface called `transferWithComment` which allows senders to specify an additional comment that Celo wallets should support.
+cUSD (aka Mento StableToken) adds an additional method to the ERC20 interface called `transferWithComment` which allows senders to specify an additional comment that Celo wallets should support.
 Additionally, comments should be encrypted to the `dataEncryptionKey` when applicable.

 ### Dappkit